Hashim Djojohadikusumo: Philanthropy

 Hashim has devoted the past twenty years to a variety of pressing social issues in Indonesia.
-He is the founder of the Arsari Djojohadikusumo Foundation, which was established in honor of his late father, Professor Sumitro Djojohadikusumo, a former Indonesian economist considered the architect of the country's modern economy.
-The Foundation funded The Sumitro Djojohadikusumo Center for Emerging Economies in Southeast Asia (SDCEESEA) at the Center for Strategic and International Studies The SDCEESEA conducts research on U.S.-Indonesia relations and Southeast Asia.
+He is the founder of the Arsari Djojohadikusumo Foundation, which was established in honor of his late father, Professor Sumitro Djojohadikusumo, a former Indonesian economist who helped develop the country's modern economy.
+The Foundation funded The Sumitro Djojohadikusumo Center for Emerging Economies in Southeast Asia (SDCEESEA) at the Center for Strategic and International Studies.
+The SDCEESEA conducts research on U.S.-Indonesia relations and Southeast Asia.
 It includes a proactive program to promote deeper understanding and closer relations between the United States and Southeast Asia.

 The Arsari Foundation has been collaborating with the Gadjah Mada University since 2007.
 In 2018 the foundation announced it would provide scholarships to students and lecturers in order to help the university advance the preservation of Javanese culture.
 Hashim was listed as a Hero of Philanthropy by Forbes Asia in 2011 due to his foundation's ongoing contribution to the preservation of Indonesian heritage.